 If they end up being too strong and overpower your rotator cuff muscles, your shoulder blades may be drawn back and together.
 This can put a great deal of stress on your rotator cuff muscles, which can lead to an injury.

 If your physiotherapist notes that your rotator cuff injury is being brought on by a strong core, they may suggest that you do some physical therapy exercises that target your core.
 These workouts can assist to stretch your core muscles so that they do not overwhelm your rotator cuff muscles.

 Rotator cuff injuries are often slow-healing and need a long course of physiotherapy treatment for complete recovery.
 Luckily, physiotherapy has a variety of treatments readily available that are proven to help relieve rotator cuff discomfort and promote recovery of the rotator cuff muscles.
 But it’s important to get started with your treatment not long after your injury.

 Extended use of a hurt rotator cuff may worsen your pain and cause long lasting damage to the muscles and ligaments surrounding your shoulder.
 Contact a nearby physiotherapist to find out more on how physiotherapy can assist your rotator cuff.

-Give our skilled team at Full Function Rehab & Wellness a call today and we can schedule easing your rotator cuff discomfort and improving your quality of life.
+Give our skilled team at Full Function Rehab & Wellness Clinic in Woodbridge, Vaughan, ON a call today and we can schedule easing your rotator cuff discomfort and improving your quality of life.
 Now scheduling new appointments!